 “Keeping AIDS in the Headlines: Maintaining Focus, Expanding Priorities”

-At this year’s summit we will explore what it means to be an AIDS funder in 2019, discussing topics such as:
+At this year’s summit we explored what it means to be an HIV funder in 2019, discussing topics such as:

 - What is the way forward, AIDS exceptionalism or AIDS mainstreaming?